-Five-time World Champion Bill Chaffey will go into April’s Commonwealth Games in the best shape of his life after using all his experience to master today’s windswept conditions in the inaugural ITU Para-triathlon World Cup in Devonport.
+Five-time world champion Bill Chaffey will go into April’s Commonwealth Games in the best shape of his life, after using all his experience to master today’s (19 February) windswept conditions at the inaugural International Triathlon Union (ITU) Para-triathlon World Cup in Devonport, TAS.

-The 42-year-old Gold Coaster made a spectacular return to elite racing for the first time since last May to defeat fellow Rio Paralympian Nic Beveridge (QLD), Germany’s Benjamin Lenatz, and Australian pair, former wheelchair basketballer Scott Crowley (SA) and Australian Para-cycling star Alex Welsh (Victoria).
+The 42-year-old Gold Coaster made a spectacular return to elite racing for the first time since last May to defeat Paralympic teammate Nic Beveridge, Germany’s Benjamin Lenatz, and Australia’s Scott Crowley and Alex Welsh.

-For the wheelchair athletes, today’s results come in the countdown to the official announcement next Sunday of the Australian Para-triathlon team for the Gold Coast Commonwealth Games, and for Chaffey and Tapp it has been a long time coming following their automatic nominations last April.
+For the wheelchair athletes, today’s results come in the countdown to the official announcement next Sunday of the Australian Para-triathlon team for the 2018 Commonwealth Games.
+For Chaffey and Tapp, this has been a long time coming, following their automatic nominations last April.

 “That wind was hard to handle even though we are close to the ground on our cycles – it’s still tough going.